Thompson Sampling via Fine-Tuning of LLMs: Abstract

 \section{Abstract}

 Bayesian optimization in large unstructured discrete spaces is often hindered by the computational cost of maximizing acquisition functions due to the absence of gradients.
 We propose a scalable alternative based on Thompson sampling that eliminates the need for acquisition function maximization by directly parameterizing the probability that a candidate yields the maximum reward.
-Our approach, \textit{Thompson Sampling via Fine-Tuning} (\gptsft{}) leverages the prior knowledge embedded in prompt-conditioned large language models, and incrementally adapts them toward the posterior.
+Our approach, \textit{Thompson Sampling via Fine-Tuning} (\gptsft{}), leverages the prior knowledge embedded in prompt-conditioned large language models, and incrementally adapts them toward the posterior.
 Theoretically, we derive a novel regret bound for a variational formulation of Thompson Sampling that matches the strong guarantees of its standard counterpart.
 Our analysis reveals the critical role of careful adaptation to the posterior probability of maximality---a principle that underpins our \gptsft{} algorithm.
 Empirically, we validate our method on three diverse tasks: FAQ response refinement, thermally stable protein search, and quantum circuit design.
-We demonstrate that online fine-tuning significantly improves sample efficiency, with negligible impact on computational efficiency.\looseness -1
+Within a collection of methods covering in-context Bayesian optimization, reinforcement learning, and evolutionary search, \gptsft{} exhibits both state-of-the-art sample efficiency and computational efficiency. \footnote{Code at \url{https://github.com/IBM/thompson-sampling-via-fine-tuning-of-llms}.}